The

 and logic.
 Such

-attacks may even be
+attacks may even be a sign

-a sign that they know damn
+that they know damn well

-well they're wrong.
+they're wrong.
+Instead

-Instead of accepting
+of accepting their charges

-their charges at face value,
+at face value, I instantly

-who attack people
+suspect those who attack

--- instead of their
+people -- instead of their

 arguments -- of fraud or